Apr 22, 2020 11:04:44 AM

 (4) I don’t have data supporting this point, but my feeling is that companies were way less customer centric 20 years ago.
 You can like Amazon or not, but the experience of receiving Amazon’s service is pretty effortless in my experience.

-Jonas is the SDR team lead at Solvemate.
+Jonas is a former Solvemate and was the SDR team lead.
 He enjoys working in sales because he loves a good challenge.
 He also loves working with the smart people of a tech-startup like Solvemate.
 Overcoming his problems with learning during his childhood, and later excelling at university, Jonas believes anything is possible with the right mindset and strategy.